Blog Tips & Tricks

 • Also, clear your browser cache and test the URL again.

-Step 4: Check the .htaccess File
+Step 4: Check the .htaccess file

 • Access your site files via FTP or your hosting provider’s File Manager.